New theory explains how pyramids were built

 About the author:

 Ole J. Bryn (b.
-1965) is a former practising architect, and currently holds a position as Associate Professor at the Faculty of Architecture and Fine Art, the
+1965) is a former practising architect, and currently holds a position as Associate Professor at the Faculty of Architecture and Fine Art, the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.

 The development of Bryn’s theories on the building grids used in Egyptian pyramids has benefited from cooperation with Dr. Michel Barsoum, Grosvenor and Distinguished Professor at the Department of Materials Science and Engineering, Drexel University, Philadelphia.